turi-mate/deepbirding/README.md

 ## Deepbirding
 ### Project members: Bence Bihari (IVXWF8), Lehel Hegyi (...), Máté Turi (...)
 ### Project description:
-This is a university project teamwork for the Deep Learning course, we are taking part of the competition of BirdClef, creating a deep learning model that can identify and classify different kind of bird's chirping.
-The base initial dataset can be founded in the official BirdClef description.
+This is a university project teamwork for the Deep Learning course.
+We are taking part in the BirdCLEF competition, where we are creating a deep learning model that can identify and classify different kinds of bird's chirping.
+The initial dataset can be found in the official BirdCLEF description.